Back to species list

 Behavior & Ecology

-Forages actively in the understory and forest edge, often joining mixed-species flocks with other small birds.
-Typically found in small flocks.
-Breeding season occurs from April to August.
-Constructs a typical white-eye nest a few meters above ground in small trees.
-Clutch size is 3-4 eggs.
-Vocalizations are described as harsh and buzzy calls.
+Forages actively in the understory of tropical broadleaf forests and gardens, often joining mixed-species flocks.
+Breeding season is believed to be April to August.
+Builds a typical white-eye nest a few meters up in a small tree with a clutch size of 3-4 eggs.

 Conservation